abhiram-ar/webRTC-from-scratch-to-scale/README.md

 ![cloud recording architecture](./assets/mcu%20mixer%20and%20streming%20application.png)

 - mixer mixes the stream and create a recording of the session
-- `RTMP` protocol is not anymore used for video delivery as it way used to deliver video to adobe flash.
+- `RTMP` protocol is not anymore used for video delivery as it was used to deliver video to adobe flash.
 But it is widely used for video ingestion from source to streaming-server.
 - From there we convert video to HLS segments, as it is HTTP friendly can can be cached in CND and distributed across the world easily

 ## Distributed SFU